Did you know there are three stages of labor — labor, birth, and delivery of the placenta?

 Health care staff will keep a closer eye on you during this phase.
 They will continue to check your baby’s heart rate and how it is tolerating contractions.
 Your medical team will check your temperature, pulse, and blood pressure.
 Your doctor will also review how low your baby’s head is in the birth canal.

-Stage Two of Labor — Delivering Your Baby
+Stage Two — Delivering Your Baby

 How to Tell You’re in Stage Two of Labor